 When traveling, the more unique the stop the better, and Nitt Witt Ridge is one of the most unusual places I have been to in a long time.
 Michael, the tour guide, is very knowledgeable and I highly recommend making the stop here for a fun history lesson of a bizarre California coastal house.
 Here is all the information.

-- Tours most days at 11,12 and 2
+- Tours most days at 11,12 and 2 but call to confirm

-- Suggested donation of $10
+- Suggested donation of $10 (as of 2019)

-The current owners bought the house about 15 years ago for less than 50,000 and have dedicated their time to keeping it up and running and providing tours for visitors of the awesome piece of California history.
+The current owners bought the house about 15 years ago for less than 50,000 and have dedicated their time to keeping it up and running and providing tours for visitors of the impressive piece of California history.
 This house is a registered California Historical Landmark.

 Here is a little video from Michael about how they came upon the house.

 The tour starts at the base of the house and heads up the stairway to the plaque that designated it a CA landmark.